 We created a wood surround to secure the bottom and prevent the post from shifting.

 TIP: You don’t have long before the DAP expanding construction adhesive dries so pre-cut any pieces you may need ahead of time.

 The completed vertical support beam.

-With the main floor walls sheathed in 7/16′ OSB and the center vertical support beam complete we next wrapped the exterior in Tyvek.
+With the main floor walls sheathed in 7/16′ OSB and the center vertical support beam completed we next needed to wrap the exterior in Tyvek.

-We have an excellent house wrap (Typar) “How To Video” by one of our favorite handyman Shannon from HouseImprovments.
+We have an excellent house wrap (also called Typar) “How To Video” by one of our favorite handyman Shannon from HouseImprovments.